Generating ultra-compact neutron stars with bosonic dark matter: Introduction

 This paper is structured as follows: first we describe the equations of state used for ordinary neutron star matter and dark matter.
 Then we perform a stability analysis of the combined two-fluid solution of the Tolman-Oppenheimer-Volkoff equation.
 We presents results for the mass-radius relation, the DM fraction and the radii of the neutron star matter and dark matter component delineating the solutions for DM halo and DM core configurations.
 Finally, we discuss our results for masses, radii and compactness in the light of recent measurements of exotic masses and radii of neutron stars.
 We find solutions that fulfill both constraints from HESS J1731-347 and XTE J1814-338 by the virtue of the presence of a stiff DM fluid demonstrating that such measurements can serve as a smoking-gun signal for the presence of stiff dark matter EoS.
+Especially with the upcoming $O5$ run of the Ligo, Virgo and Kagra detectors, the sensitivity could be sufficient to distinguish between light neutron stars, primordial black holes and boson stars \cite{Crescimbeni:2024qrq}.